Jenni Gillard’s designs and views about lighting are featured in Lighting Today, a Singapore based Magazine (Vol. 3, July/August 2018, pages 76-79).

 |Savings (5 years)||$216,563|

 Santa told us that Spectrum won LUX Global Designer Awards 2018: best multi-residential design.
 The complex will feature in a special global awards publication.
-The judges appear to support our claim:
+The award citation reads:

 “Spectrum is the most spectacularly lit, ambient, economical, energy-lit-efficient and aged-friendly-lit affordable housing complex in the world.”

 We are so excited about the New Year and trust our clients and friends had a terrific Christmas.

 More doors open for our Lighting as a Service offering.
 The Gillard Group wins another apartment complex contract.
 Our Christmas hamper is full of business.

 The Australian Government’s proposed 2019 version of the National Construction Code proposes significant reductions to illumination power density values.
 The proposed Code sows many unintended and delitorious consequences.

 General Electric announces the sale of Current and the end of GE’s involvement with lighting.
 This confirms our predictions made 2012.
 More turmoils await the lighting industry.
 Risks for unsuspecting owners of large lighting portfolios grows.
 The time to contact us, is now.

 As advised May 2017, our view holds that the update will not be significant enough to really accelerate uptake of quality LED in an optimal way.
 We are pessimistic that the parties will arrive at a sensible outcome.
 When you visit a house in a remote Indian village made out of Buffalo dung and see it is lit with LED and Australia’s uptake of LED languishes at 8%, you get the picture.

 The Gillard Group signed up multiple new jobs with a major new international client.
 Another major job grows closer and we look forward to telling you about it soon.